phaserjs/phaser/README.md

 * Group.addMultiple allows you to pass an array of game objects and they'll all be added to the Group in turn.
 * The StateManager will now check if a State has a method called `resize`.
 If it does, and if the game is running in the RESIZE Scale Mode then this method will be called whenever the game resizes.
 It will be passed two parameters: `width` and `height` that will match the games new dimensions.
 Resizing can happen as a result of either the parent container changing shape, or the browser window resizing.
 * Rectangle.topRight returns a Point object that represents the top-right coordinate of the Rectangle.
+* The grunt script now builds a new version of Phaser without any physics (including Arcade Physics), Tilemaps or Particles.
+This build is called `phaser-no-physics.js` and works stand-alone.
+Please note that things like the GameObjectFactory aren't changed, so they will still try and create a Tilemap for example should you ask them to (thanks @eguneys #1172)

 ### Updates